 Two Roads Hospitality’s Thompson lifestyle brand, which previously operated the Hollywood Roosevelt, will return to the area in late 2019 with a new-build property on Wilcox Avenue between Hollywood and Sunset Boulevards.
 The 200-room hotel, to be built by Dream Hollywood developer Relevant Group, will have a rooftop deck with a pool.

 PARK HYATT/OCEANWIDE PLAZA

 Oceanwide Plaza, the mixed-use project that will be built adjacent to STAPLES Center and L.A.
 LIVE, will include L.A.'s first hotel under the Park Hyatt luxury badge.
-Slated to open in November 2018, the Park Hyatt Los Angeles will have 184 rooms, including 34 suites.
+Slated to open in March 2020, the Park Hyatt Los Angeles will have 184 rooms, including 34 suites.

 W LOS ANGELES DOWNTOWN

 Downtown L.A.’s first hotel under Starwood Hotels & Resorts’ W lifestyle brand will be part of a $700-million-project to be built by China-based Shenzhen Hazens at 11th and Figueroa Streets, across the street from L.A.
 LIVE and STAPLES Center.
 Slated to open in September 2021, the W Los Angeles Downtown will have 300 rooms and about 15,000 square feet of meeting space.

 The Fig + Pico Conference Center multi-hotel project in Downtown Los Angeles is slated to include L.A.'s first hotel under Marriott International’s Moxy brand when it opens in 2022.
 The project’s three hotels, which will also include an AC Hotel and a Hilton Garden Inn, will total almost 1,200 rooms.